w4bo/AA2526-unibo-phddataplat/slides/01-bigdata.md

 Learned the basis of big data (a summary of the Master's degree course)

 * Definitions and motivations
-* Main components – focus on storage and processing
+* Main components, focus on storage and processing
 * Hardware and software architectures

 Up next: an overview of some of the main challenges